bestroofingnow/twenty/README.md

   Thanks to these amazing services that we use and recommend for UI testing (Chromatic), code review (Greptile), catching bugs (Sentry) and translating (Crowdin).

+## Custom Setup for Best Roofing Now

+This fork demonstrates how Twenty can be configured for a specific business.
+Example values used in the documentation have been replaced with information for **Best Roofing Now**.

+- Workspace domain: `bestroofingnow.com`
+- Contact email: `contact@bestroofingnow.com`

+Update your `.env` files and workspace settings with values that match your own organization.

 # Join the Community